 One very competitive niche is the gambling, poker and casino niche but despite this many sites ignore the competitive edge a well done CSS based design can have.
-A clever design can effect not only how well a visitor likes the site and how he or she behaves on it, but also have a very positive effects on SEO (search engine optimization).
+A clever custom design can affect not only how well a visitor likes the site and how he or she behaves on it, but also have a very positive effect on SEO (search engine optimization).

-In less competitive fields you might get by with just any old error ridden HTML design, but in high competition fields you should try to get any advantage possible and it is therefore very strange and sad to see how few sites in the gambling field that actually use a well done user friendly design.
-All SEO focus seem to have been placed on building links, ignoring any and all other aspects of SEO – including design.
+In less competitive fields you might get by with just any old error-ridden HTML design, but in high competition fields you should try to get any advantage possible and it is therefore very strange and sad to see how few sites in the gambling field that actually use a well-done user-friendly design.
+All SEO focus seems to have been placed on building links, ignoring any and all other aspects of SEO – including design.
 This is however good news for you as this will give you a competitive edge if you decide to enter this competitive but also potentially highly rewarding market.

-So, what are the things that you need to consider if you decide to do you own SEO and user friendly casino layout to give you that well needed competitive edge?
+So, what are the things that you need to consider if you decide to do your own SEO and user-friendly casino layout to give you that well needed competitive edge?
 Personally, I recommend that you focus on three factors – ad placement, SEO and usability – as these tend to be the most important part of a gambling theme.

-The goal of most gambling sites is to make money by displaying ads and referring new players to online casinos, sport books, poker sites, etc. The placement of the ads should therefore be considered at an early stage of the development of the theme.
+The goal of most gambling sites is to make money by displaying ads and referring new players to online casinos, sports books, poker sites, etc. The placement of the ads should, therefore, be considered at an early stage of the development of the theme.
 You want to place the ads in a prominent place where they blend with the content while still remaining very visible.
 You want to avoid that the site feels to ad laden while at the same time maximizing the ads.
-This is done by making sure that the ads feels like content as well (without breaking any rules).
+This is done by making sure that the ads feel like content as well (without breaking any rules).
 You should also remember that other things than pure ads can be effective marketing tools to earn you money and therefore should be given a prominent place.
-Such marketing tools include lists of current tournaments, free rolls, bonus offers and other campaigns from different casino sites.
+Such marketing tools include lists of current tournaments, freerolls, bonus offers and other campaigns from different casino sites.